-- 1) RGC must be notified in writing of any modifications or repairs to the RoofStar-guaranteed Project. - 2) The owner must ensure that any modifications or repair work done on the Project during the guarantee period is performed to RoofStar Guarantee Standards by a roofing contractor, and is inspected by a RoofStar-accepted inspection firm. - 10) Maintenance: the building owner must ensure that the Project and its components are properly maintained.
-Debris in drains, caulking on or around metal flashings, and wind scouring of gravel are considered maintenance issues. - 11) Removal and Reinstallation of Overburdens: in order to investigate and repair a leak, the RoofStar Guarantee Program must be allowed to remove Overburdens, to expose the membrane.
-The RoofStar Guarantee pays for the removal and reinstallation of accessible overburdens only, when they are installed by the Contractor, regardless of the Project design.
+- 11) Maintenance: the building Owner must ensure that the Project and its components are properly maintained.
+Debris in drains, caulking on or around metal flashings, and wind scouring of gravel are considered maintenance issues. - 12) Removal and Reinstallation of Overburdens: in order to investigate and repair a leak, the RoofStar Guarantee Program must be allowed to remove Overburdens, to expose the membrane.
+The RoofStar Guarantee pays for the removal and reinstallation of accessible Overburdens only, when they are installed by the Contractor, regardless of the Project design.
 The cost to remove, care for and reinstall any Overburden that exceeds these limits or conditions, which is inaccessible or which was supplied or installed by others, will be borne by the Owner. - 1) Maximum coverage area: limited to one physically defined Project area (no maximum size). - 2) The RoofStar Guarantee pays for removal and reinstallation of - 1) Extensive vegetated roof systems, provided they are comprised of trays or other recognized modular methods and are less than 150 mm (6") in depth, exclusive of the plants. - 2) other accessible coverings, provided they are unitized (for example, pavers on pedestals) and do not exceed 1 M2 or 90 Kg (200 lb.) per unit. - 3) gravel ballast and its associated drainage or protection material components, provided the ballast is less than 150 mm (6") deep. - 4) structures, furnishings or planters provided each item, or any single component of each item, is easily detachable, does not require a specialty trade, and is no heavier than 90 Kg (200 lb).